Programming your S.A.M.E.

 setting in the menu.

-you live near a county line) then you would select "multiple"
+live near a county line) then you would select "multiple" and

 7) Set the clock.

-will send out a loud tone, then switch to voice during the
+send out a loud tone, then switch to voice during the alert, so

-on (this is probably a slide switch on the unit) and never
+(this is probably a slide switch on the unit) and never turn it

-batteries.
-Also change them once to twice a year, when you
+Also change them once to twice a year, when you change smoke